Nihal-Git/Nihal-Git/README.md

 - 👀 I’m interested in Data Science, Machine Learning and Natural Language Processing.
 - 💻 Working towards applying Data Science in the field of Finance.
 - 🐍 Proficient in Pyhton Programming.
+- Always up for solving math and puzzles.

 <!---